 Healthy Peanut Butter Cookies

-This Healthy Peanut Butter Cookies recipe is quick and easy to make with just 7 ingredients, it’s naturally gluten-free (no butter or flour!), and it’s irresistibly delicious.
-Like, seriously.
+This Healthy Peanut Butter Cookies recipe is quick and easy to make with just 7 ingredients, it’s naturally gluten-free (no butter or flour), and it is irresistibly delicious!

 This weekend marks exactly one month since we have been living in Barcelona.
 And now that we’re finally all moved into our (second) apartment, I’ve been officially feeling all of the nesting vibes lately.